If you want to learn how to make Indian restaurant curries at home this is the place to start.

 One thing to note.
 Indian restaurant curries are big on oil.
 This recipe is about as low as you can go on the oil.

 If you want to cook Indian restaurant style curries this the first step.
 The real deal.

-Watch the video here
+Watch the video (there’s real audio)

 indian restaurant curry base